-The Public Works Department of the City of Newton supplies all water distribution and provides all sewer operations to more than 30,000 households, institutions, and business, and maintains stormwater drainage systems throughout more than 300 miles of roadways.
-While Newton purchases its water from the Massachusetts Water Resources Authority (MWRA), and sends its sewage to the MWRA treatment facility at Deer Island, the City owns all the pipes, drains, and infrastructure required to supply these services.
+The Public Works Department of the City of Newton supplies water distribution and provides sewer operations to approximately 35,000 households, commercial properties, and industrial establishments, and maintains stormwater drainage systems throughout more than 300 miles of roadways.
+While Newton purchases its water from the Massachusetts Water Resources Authority (MWRA) and sends its sewage to the MWRA Deer Island Wastewater Treatment Facility, the City owns all the pipes, drains, and infrastructure within the City limits required to supply these services.

 As is customary in many municipalities, the City of Newton has established a Water Enterprise Fund, Sewer Enterprise Fund, and a Stormwater Enterprise Fund through which fees are charged to all property owners to support each of these three different enterprise activities.
 These funds are separate from the general operating fund of the City (which is supported primarily through tax revenues).
 Rates are set on an annual basis and must cover all operations of each enterprise activity.
-Combined revenue for all three services exceeds \$60 million, with more than \$34 million of that payable to the MWRA.
+Combined fee revenue for all three services exceeds \$60 million, with more than \$34 million of that payable to the MWRA.

 Several years ago, the City recognized that the aging water, sewer, and stormwater infrastructure was in need of repair.
 The capital needs for these three enterprise funds exceeds \$100 million.
-Therefore, the City developed a capital improvement plan and funding schedule with the commitment of maintaining no more than a 3.9% total annual increase in the combination of these three funds.
+Therefore, the City developed a capital improvement plan and funding schedule with the commitment of maintaining no more than a 3.9% total annual increase in fees for the combination of these three funds.
 That commitment is being continued by the Fuller Administration and is reflected in this financial plan.